COMP1010UNSW/pyhtml-enhanced/README.md

    garbage data and obsolete tags.

-3. Use data from a YAML configuration file ([`meta/tags.yml`](meta/tags.yml)) to gather information on suggested properties and base classes to use for each tag.
+3. Use data from a YAML configuration file ([`meta/tags.yml`](meta/tags.yml)) to gather information on suggested attributes and base classes to use for each tag.

 4. Generate Python code to represent all of these tags, including their